WebOrigami/docs/src/content/framework/intro7.md

 Here, all the data values in `team.yaml` are concatenated and incorporated into the final text.
 That's much more data than you want to show, but it's a small step towards what you actually want: to display a list of the team members on this index page.

-To do that, you'll want the template to transform that graph of team data into a more interesting graph of HTML.
+To do that, you'll want the template to transform that graph of team data into a more selective and interesting graph of HTML.

 &nbsp;